JohnMcAninley/blog/_posts/2025-05-18-9-bit-uart-pio.md

 ### Software UART
 A 9-bit UART could be emulated in software.
 However, the system baud rate of 250kbps is above what is generally considered attainable with standard “bit-banging” software serial implementation.
 The RP2040, however, has a subsystem that falls between software and hardware that can implement a 9-bit UART: PIO.

-## Why Use PIO for UART?

-RP2040’s **PIO subsystem** lets you define custom logic-level protocols using tiny state machines that run in parallel with the CPU.
-For non-standard UART configurations like 9-bit, PIO allows:

-- Precise bit timing at arbitrary baud rates.
-- Control over frame structure and logic levels.
-- CPU offloading and deterministic execution.

 ---